nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 is used to delete records from a certain date.
 Exactly one of the `/p` or `/r` flags and their corresponding arguments must be specified.

-> ❗ Note: Before deleting a patient's record, you must have previously loaded a patient with the
+> :warning: Note: Before deleting a patient's record, you must have previously loaded a patient with the
 > [`load`](#loading-a-patients-medical-records-load) command.
 If no patient has been loaded, Patient Manager
 > will print an error message.